The Gist Story

 As the Authorized Steinway & Sons Representative for Kentucky, Gist Piano Center provides sales and service support for pianos by Steinway & Sons, Boston (Designed by Steinway), Essex (Designed by Steinway), Kingsburg and Knabe.
 Gist also provides sales and technical support for digital pianos by Roland and Yamaha.

-In 2011, Ron Gist passed the Gist Piano Center reins to his son John.
-With the help of his mother, Amanda, and some advice from his dad, John now runs Gist Piano Center's daily operations.
+In January of 2014, Ron Gist decided to pass his legacy on to a new generation.
+His son John, who spent his entire life growing up around the piano business, and industry veteran James Harding, formed a new partnership aimed at bringing Ron Gist's relationship-based business model to new MidWest communities.
+With the help of John's mother, Amanda, and some advice from Ron Gist himself, John and James now run Gist Piano Center's daily operations.
 Gist now employs over twenty industry professionals (most of whom tune, refinish, repair or rebuild pianos) and maintains active relationships with The Kentucky Center, The Louisville Orchestra, The University of Louisville and the Lexington Philharmonic.

 On November 7, 2009, Gist Piano Center launched the new Partners in Education initiative (PIE) with a live swing piano concert featuring Steinway Artist, Judy Carmichael.
 “With messages of doom about state deficits and budget cuts filling the news and school music programs falling like autumn leaves all over Kentucky,” said company V.P, John Gist, “the need for greater community support for the Arts has never been more clear.”